On Partitions of Two-Dimensional Discrete Boxes: Introduction

-Bucic et al.~\cite{Bucic} asked for the minimum size of a family of sub-boxes that partitions a $d$-dimensional discrete box and has the $k$-piercing property.
+Bucic, Lidicky, Long and Wagner~\cite{Bucic} asked for the minimum size of a family of sub-boxes that partitions a $d$-dimensional discrete box and has the $k$-piercing property.
 They denoted this number by $p_{\rm box}(d,k)$ and showed that $e^{\Omega(\sqrt{d})}k \leq p_{\rm box}(d,k) \leq 15^{d/2}k$.
-It follows from a result of Alon et al.~\cite{Alon} that $p_{\rm box}(d,2) = 2^d$.
+It follows from a result of Alon, Bohman, Holzman and Kleitman~\cite{Alon} that $p_{\rm box}(d,2) = 2^d$.
 Considering the two-dimensional case, Bucic et al.~\cite{Bucic} proved that $p_{\rm box}(2,k) \ge (4-o_k(1))k$, observed that $p_{\rm box}(2,k) \leq 4k-4$ (by the example in Figure~\ref{fig:bricks}) and conjectured that the latter is a tight bound.
-Their conjecture was recently settled by Holzman~\cite{Holzman} using a reduction to edge-coloring of graphs that was suggested by Bucic et al.~\cite{Bucic}.
+Their conjecture was settled by Holzman~\cite{Holzman} using a reduction to edge-coloring of graphs that was suggested by Bucic et al.~\cite{Bucic}.
 Namely, he proved that if the edges of a graph can be two-colored such that every vertex belongs to a monochromatic $k$-clique of each color, then the graph has at least $4k-4$ vertices.
 In fact, in his proof Holzman has (implicitly) reduced the problem on edge-colored graphs back to the problem on pierced boxes and thus showed that these two problems are equivalent.
-Moreover, Holzman has also characterized all the graphs for which the bound is tight.
+Moreover, all the graphs for which the bound is tight were characterized in~\cite{Holzman}.

 In this paper we focus on the \emph{asymmetric} two-dimensional case.
 Namely, we say that a family of sub-boxes that partitions a two-dimensional discrete box $A \times B$ has the \emph{$(k,\ell)$-piercing} property if every \emph{row} in $A \times B$ intersects at least $k$ sub-boxes and every \emph{column} in $A \times B$ intersects at least $\ell$ sub-boxes.
-By a \emph{row} we mean a set of the form $\{a\} \times B$ for some $ a \in A$ and by a \emph{column} we mean a set of the form $A \times \{b\}$ for some $b \in B$.
+By a \emph{row} we mean a discrete line of the form $\{a\} \times B$ for some $ a \in A$ and by a \emph{column} we mean a discrete line of the form $A \times \{b\}$ for some $b \in B$.

-It is easy to generalized the above-mentioned arguments and conclude that in the geometric case (that is, where the boxes are actual rectangles pierced by vertical or horizontal lines) the number of boxes is at least $2k+2\ell-4$ and that this bound is tight.
+It is easy to generalize the above-mentioned arguments and conclude that in the geometric case (that is, where the boxes are actual rectangles pierced by vertical or horizontal lines) the number of boxes is at least $2k+2\ell-4$ and that this bound is tight.
 However, as opposed to the symmetric case, in the asymmetric case we get a better bound when considering discrete boxes.